-- exploitation in a proceeding in which the abuse or neglect of a child, or a vulnerable adult as defined by law is an issue. - (b) There is no privilege under section 9 if a tribunal finds, after a hearing in camera, that the party seeking discovery or the proponent of the evidence has shown that the evidence is not otherwise available, that there is a need for the evidence that substantially outweighs the interest in protecting confidentiality, and that the collaborative law communication is sought or offered in: - (1) a court proceeding involving a felony [or misdemeanor]; or - (2) a proceeding to prove a claim to rescind or reform or a defense to avoid liability on a contract arising out of the collaborative law process. - (c) If a collaborative law communication is not privileged under subsection (a) or (b), only the portion of the communication necessary for the application of the exception from nondisclosure may be admitted. - (d) Admission of evidence under subsection (a) or (b) does not render the evidence, or any other collaborative law communication, discoverable or admissible for any other purpose. - (e) If the parties agree in advance in a signed record, or if a record of a proceeding reflects agreement by the parties, that all or part of the collaborative law process is not privileged, the privileges under section 9 do not apply to the collaborative law process or the part thereof to which the agreement to waive the privilege applies.
-However, section 9 applies to a collaborative law communication made by a person that has not received actual notice of the agreement before the communication is made.
+3 (b) There is no privilege under section 9 if a tribunal finds, after a hearing in camera, 4 that: the party seeking discovery or the proponent of the evidence has shown the evidence is not 5 otherwise available; the need for the evidence substantially outweighs the interest in protecting 6 confidentiality; and the collaborative law communication is sought or offered in: 7 (1) a court proceeding involving a felony [or misdemeanor]; or 8 (2) a proceeding to prove a claim to rescind or reform or a defense to avoid 9 liability on a contract arising out of the collaborative law process.
+10 (c) If a collaborative law communication is not privileged under subsection (a) or (b), 11 only the portion of the communication necessary for the application of the exception from 12 nondisclosure may be admitted.
+13 (d) Admission of evidence under subsection (a) or (b) does not render the evidence, or 14 any other collaborative law communication, discoverable or admissible for any other purpose.
+15 (e) If the parties agree in advance in a signed record, or if a record of a proceeding 16 reflects agreement by the parties, that all or part of the collaborative law process is not 17 privileged, the privileges under section 9 do not apply to the collaborative law process or the part 18 thereof to which the agreement to waive the privilege applies.
+However, section 9 applies to a 19 collaborative law communication made by a person that has not received actual notice of the 20 agreement before the communication is made.
+21 Comment 22 Unconditional Exceptions to Privilege 23 24 25 The act articulates specific and exclusive exceptions to the broad grant of privilege